derave-software/laravel-criteria/README.md

 [![Packagist](https://poser.pugx.org/derave-software/laravel-criteria/d/total.svg)](https://packagist.org/packages/derave-software/laravel-criteria)
 [![Packagist](https://img.shields.io/packagist/l/derave-software/laravel-criteria.svg)](https://packagist.org/packages/derave-software/laravel-criteria)

-Package description: This package was inspired by [spatie/laravel-query-builder](https://github.com/spatie/laravel-query-builder).
+This package was inspired by [spatie/laravel-query-builder](https://github.com/spatie/laravel-query-builder).
 What it does different it's not bound to Request class.
 You can use criteria to build your query easier and cleaner than inline.